itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 Stay low today.

 The walls softened to a panoramic pastoral painting.
-The Unit began a guided breathing exercise to “re-center the cohort.”
+The Unit began a guided breathing exercise to “re-center the class.”
 Mara breathed when the Unit told her to breathe, and in the space between inhale and exhale, she counted: one, two, three—the number that mattered.
 She did not count four.
 She did not count five.

 On three, a tremor passed through the floor.
 The desks did not move.
 The desks never moved.
 But the idea of motion traveled up the legs of the desks into the knees of the students and made everyone’s muscles think of flight.